onflow/docs/docs/networks/node-ops/nodes/node-operation/access-node-setup.md

 First you'll need to provision a machine or virtual machine to run your node software.
 Please see follow the [node-provisioning](./node-provisioning.md) guide for it.

 The access node can be run as a docker container with the following command by replacing `nodeid` with your node ID and adjusting the other parameters as per your setup.

+Be sure to use the version tag corresponding to the current network version (see [here](https://github.com/onflow/flow-go/releases) for version releases).

 ```shell
 docker run --rm \